shaunfg/bruns-ai/schedules_export/Readme.md

-`simple_schedule_extract.py` - has the python script to extract all necessary schedules from the revit file in one click
+`simple_schedule_extract.py` - has the python script to extract all necessary schedules from one revit file in one click

 Tutorial to install revit python shell